 Through the window, I could see into the parlor, which was festively decorated with a Christmas tree and lights that were strung all over the room.
 I noticed with increasing unease that they were drastically different from the decorations my family had put up.
 I walked around the house, looking in every window that I could manage, and in each instance, the furniture and decorations were all different from what was supposed to be there.

 I wasn’t sure what to make of the situation, but I decided there would be little to gain by standing around outside.
 I had a task – a mission even.
 I had to push onward.
 I went to a side door and tried the handle to see if it was unlocked, but I found myself unable to grip it.
 As I clamped my hand down, the doorknob felt soft, like it was made of dough, and my hand actually sank into its rubbery surface.
 I gasped and pulled my hand back.
 I collected myself and I put my hand out again, this time pushing on the door itself.
 As before, the door, which should have been rock-solid, felt like dough that my hand could pass through.
 I put my arm all the way in, then kept pushing.
-In a few moments my shoulder was through as well.
+In a few moments, my shoulder was through as well.
 I took a deep breath and then thrust my leg through.
 I was half inside and half out, which was an extremely odd sensation.
 I continued on, pushing my head, and then the rest of my body, into the home.
 I was fully inside.
 I turned and looked at the door I had just gone through.
 It was solid as ever.

 I explored the house, confused and angry that it wasn’t how it was supposed to be.
-On the kitchen wall I finally saw it, a calendar – it was from 1958.
+On the kitchen wall, I finally saw it, a calendar – it was from 1958.
 I had already guessed that I was out of my own time, but that confirmed it.
 I continued exploring, looking for the “her” who I was supposed to save.
 I walked up the stairs, and oddly enough they supported my feet just fine, without getting all rubbery.
 There was nobody upstairs, the family, and any staff, were obviously gone for the night.
-When I looked out the window at the end of the hallway, I saw a small cozy structure which appeared to be a bunkhouse.
+When I looked out the window at the end of the hallway, I saw a small cozy structure that appeared to be a bunkhouse.
 A light could be seen through the window, and a shadow moved across the floor.
 The bunkhouse wasn’t something I’d ever seen before – it didn’t exist in my time period.
 As the manor was clearly empty, I left and headed over to the unfamiliar building.

 As I approached, I could see that the bunkhouse was not kept up nearly as well as the manor house.
 “Hello?”
 I spoke as I peered into a window.
 I could see that it was a two-room structure, with the front room doubling as a workshop and being used to store all sorts of tools, but the room also showed signs that someone had taken up residence there, with an icebox and a couch along the wall.

-In the corner, I could see the back of a man who appeared to be fixing a lawn mower.
+In the corner, I could see the back of a man who appeared to be fixing a lawnmower.
 His shaggy hair fell over his shoulders.
 In my heart, I already knew who it was, Corbin.
 I heard the wretch’s words sound through my head, “You see, guys like Corbin, they don’t like visiting places that remind them of when they were alive.”
 It was clear that thirty years before my time, Corbin had worked as a handyman at Biltfort Manor and lived on grounds.

 My goal was somewhere inside of that bunkhouse, I was sure of it.
 I entered the same way I’d entered the Manor, by stepping through a closed door.
 Corbin didn’t seem to hear me, until he did.
 The clicking of the ratchet he was using stopped cold and he perked his head up.
 “Who’s there?” he asked.
 I stood still.
 Turning and looking in my direction, he spoke louder, “I said who’s there?”